NEXT AVAILABLE COURSE: October 20th (Cork) November 11th (Dublin | PRICE: €1300 per candidate

 Qualification Evidence required: Registered Electrical Contractor number or copy of Trade Certificate or copy of other relevant Level 6 qualification.
 If you would like to avail of the RPL option please contact the office.

-When we recieve your booking request we will call you to go through an enrolment checklist with you to ensure that you meet all entry requirements for the course you have selected.
+When we receive your booking request we will call you to go through an enrolment checklist with you to ensure that you meet all entry requirements for the course you have selected.

 I now feel I have full understanding of control circuits and forward/reverse with motors as well as an insight into PLCS.
 Overall a fantastic course.